TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/56 - Titus/Titus 3/Titus 3.3.md

 ---

-For we also once were foolish, disobedient, deceived, serving divers lusts and pleasures, living in malice and envy, hateful, hating one another.
+For we were also once foolish, disobedient, deceived, serving various lusts and pleasures, living in malice and envy, hateful, and hating one another.